It Happens Every Thursday

 It Happens Every Thursday is a 1953 American comedy film directed by Joseph Pevney and starring Loretta Young, John Forsythe, and Frank McHugh, loosely based on the 1951 autobiographical book of the same title by Jane S. McIlvaine.
-It was Loretta Young's final theater-released film, as she switched to television work after this movie.
+It was Loretta Young's final theater-released film; she switched to television work after this movie.
 The film cost $617,085 to make, with Young receiving $75,000 for her appearance.
-After It Happens Every Thursday, Young took a 33 year hiatus from film work of any kind until 1986 when she starred in the TV movie Christmas Eve directed by Stuart Cooper.
+After It Happens Every Thursday, Young took a 33-year hiatus from film work of any kind until 1986 when she starred in the TV movie Christmas Eve directed by Stuart Cooper.